 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2005.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2006.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 6,479 Total first-time, first-year (freshman) women who applied 2,693 Total first-time, first-year (freshman) men who were admitted 4,337 Total first-time, first-year (freshman) women who were admitted 1,854 Total first time, first year (resiman) women who were admitted 1,054 Total full-time, first-time, first-year (freshman) men enrolled 1,709 Total part-time, first-time, first-year (freshman) men enrolled 2 Tatal full times front times front areas (fronteners) memory angulad 714 Total full-time, first-time, first-year (freshman) women enrolled 714 Total part-time, first-time, first-year (freshman) women enrolled 0
+Total first-time, first-year (freshman) men who applied 6,367 Total first-time, first-year (freshman) women who applied 3,022 Total first-time, first-year (freshman) men who were admitted 4,427 Total first-time, first-year (freshman) women who were admitted 2,027 Total full-time, first-time, first-year (freshman) men who enrolled 1,949 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 890 Total part-time, first-time, first-year (freshman) women who enrolled 0